johnnynguynn/ROV-Thruster-Optimization-System/README.md

 # ROV Control System Simulator

-This project was developed as part of my AMATH 352 (Applied Linear Algebra) final and implements a control system for a Remotely Operated Vehicle (ROV).
+This project implements a control system for a Remotely Operated Vehicle (ROV).
 The system reads an ROV’s thruster configuration and Xbox controller input, then translates commands into thrust outputs using linear algebra and a 6 Degrees of Freedom (6 DOF) motion model.

 🚀 Project Overview